bparanj/coding-skill/_posts/2019-09-26-how-to-study-and-practice-for-coding-interview.md

 Consuming too much content delays practicing.
 Practice must begin as soon as you have enough knowledge to apply them to write code.
 Studying is one aspect.
 Practice is another critical aspect.
 There are two approaches to studying that I recommend.
 It will be covered in upcoming articles.

+It is a good idea to practice on paper or a whiteboard.
+However, it is good idea to submit the code on an online judge platform.
+It helps you not only identify missing test cases, but also gives you access to comparative analysis of your performance and code of other people on the platform.
+You need to be mindful of wasting time by going through the discussion topics on these platforms.
+It can distract you from your study plan.

 ### Blogging